Law firms fear Trump orders could affect security clearances of lawyers who are military reservists

 Trump’s law firm executive orders have generally targeted firms that have associations with prosecutors who previously investigated him or employ, or have employed, attorneys he perceives as political adversaries.
 The orders have consistently imposed the same consequences, including threatening the suspension of all active security clearances held by employees at the singled-out firms.

 Security clearances are issued for government workers and contractors who require access to classified national security information as part of their job.
-The executive branch and its agencies have wide discretion over who does and who does not obtain a clearance.
+The federal government has broad discretion over who does and who does not obtain a clearance.

 A White House spokesman, asked for comment, pointed to the provision of the order that says the clearances are to be suspended “pending a review of whether such clearances are consistent with the national interest.”
 The response seemed to suggest that clearances of reservists could potentially be spared.